Climate change is one of hottest issues. So why isn’t it working for Jay?

 “Climate change is now more politically polarizing than any other issue in America,” more so than abortion, says Anthony Leiserowitz, director of the Yale Program on Climate Communication.

-But even as a science issue is morphing into a cultural one, most of the candidates at the top of the climate policy rankings are, like Inslee, also-rans in these early polls.
+But even as a science issue is morphing into a cultural one, most of the candidates at the top of the climate-policy rankings are, like Inslee, also-rans in these early polls.

-Nathaniel Rich, author of the book “Losing Earth” about the climate change wars, says the problem may be that the “appeal to reason” approach attempted for decades on climate clearly isn’t working in politics anymore, if it ever did (he was in Seattle recently for a talk at Town Hall).
+Nathaniel Rich, author of the book “Losing Earth” about the climate-change wars, says the problem may be that the “appeal to reason” approach attempted for decades on climate clearly isn’t working in politics anymore, if it ever did (he was in Seattle recently for a talk at Town Hall).

 “When Alexandria Ocasio-Cortez says ‘if we don’t act we’ll have blood on our hands,’ that’s a different argument” than we’ve heard, he said.
 “It’s more urgent.
 It’s more personal.
 It has a chance to be more politically effective.”

 That is sad but likely true.
-I would note that in the poll, the number one issue for conservatives, far ahead of health care, climate or any of the biggest challenges facing America, is border security.
+I would note that in the poll, the No. 1 issue for conservatives, far ahead of health care, climate or any of the biggest challenges facing America, is border security.
 Demagoguery works.

 Smith, the UW professor, says polls showing rising concern about climate change aren’t wrong, but they are deceiving.
 Because in the hearts and minds of liberals, there’s a monster loose on the land more alarming than global warming.